 Feeding ourselves and our families has never been more complex.
 One minute everything we love is bad for us, two years later it’s good for us.
 Everyday we’re bombarded with stories about GMOs, pesticides and herbicides, chemical agents in our food system and water, food recalls and misleading advertising.
 So we look for better options, but are supermarket prepared meals really a better option?

-Big box supermarket chains offer “in-store prepared meals” as our lives become more hectic.
+Big box supermarket chains offer a range of “in-store prepared meals” to help accommodate our busy lives.
 Marketed as “freshly made” and “chef’s recipe”, many are far from it.
 According to a Consumer Reports article out earlier this year “freshly made” does not necessarily mean “made with fresh ingredients”.
 Some ingredients have been previously frozen or processed.
 In many cases those items marked “freshly made” are made in a central facility miles away then shipped in bulk to be thawed, or re-heated in-store days or even weeks later.

 While the Consumer Reports article focuses on the American marketplace, much of same business practice is in place in Canada’s big box grocery chains.
 Centralized kitchens are common practice, as it can be cost prohibitive to have an in store kitchen in every location.
 Some chains keep their production local, others ship throughout the province or territory from one high volume facility.

 Often packed in oxygen free containers extend the shelf life of bulk prepared supermarket meals.
 In the industry we call these “modified atmosphere packaged foods”.
 This system greatly reduces spoilage and boosts profits as modified atmosphere packaged foods outlast most prepared, air sealed meals by 50 – 400%.
 So watch for the “packaged on” date and decide for yourself.